Celebrity Big Brother: Who is out and who is at risk of eviction?

 Celebrity Big Brother eviction: Who will decide if the nominees withdraw?

 Participants in the Sat.1 show have only limited influence over where they fit in the Celebrity Big Brother container.
-If a VIP decides to leave voluntarily, this is of course possible at any time – although a portion of the fee will likely be withheld.
+If a VIP decides to leave voluntarily, this is of course possible at any time – although a portion of the fee will then be withheld.
 Candidates must nominate each other to exit during the show’s run, but cannot fire anyone outright.
 The final decision rests with the viewers, who can protect the nominated celebrities through calls.
 The participant with the fewest votes must leave the container.
-So far no one has been expelled and no one has left the container voluntarily.

 ‘Celebrity Big Brother’ nominees: Participants on the hit list